lwunv/react_00/README.md

 # My React App

-This is a simple ReactJS application that allows users to do X, Y, and Z.
+This is a simple ReactJS application.

 ## Installation